libmcu/libmcu/README.md

 which is not cache friendly.

 Adjusting `NR_WHEELS` and `NR_SLOTS`, you might meet the requirements. e.g. it would be simple timing wheels when `NR_WHEELS=1` with timeout limitation.
+There is space-time tradeoff.
+The more slots the faster while the more slots the more memory.

 A timer takes 25 bytes on 32-bit system.
 4 bytes more can be saved replacing doubly linked list with singly linked list.